Podcasts Archive - Page 43 of 71 - Retirement Wisdom

 You’ll need another portfolio.

-I help people create an active multipurpose retirement, with the right mix of interests, activities and pursuits to invest your time wisely.
-And for many, like me, it includes a new version of work – redefined on your own terms.
+I help people create a multipurpose retirement, with the right mix of interests, activities and pursuits to invest your time wisely.
+And for many it includes a new version of work in some form– redefined on your own terms.

 Schedule a call to see if a 1-on-1 program or a small group Designing Your New Life program can give you an edge in your next chapter.